 Tips for freezing: Prepare soup through Step 3 for the slow cooker (step 5 for the Instant Pot).
 Allow soup to cool completely in the fridge before transferring to a freezer-safe container.

-Remove soup from freezer and allow to thaw overnight in the fridge.
-Place soup in large pot (or a slow cooker set to high or your Instant Pot set to ‘saute’) and heat until hot.
-Thicken with potato starch, if desired, and stir in cream just before serving.
+Remove soup from the freezer and allow it to thaw overnight in the fridge.
+Place soup in a large pot (or a slow cooker set to high or your Instant Pot set to ‘Sauté’) and heat until hot.
+Thicken with cornstarch, if desired, and stir in the cream just before serving.